-The best record players effectively mix modern turntables tech with that classic music format: vinyl.
+Today's best record players mix modern materials, design, and tech with that classic music format: vinyl.
 Despite first going mainstream in the 1940s, vinyl has stubbornly stuck around, and in the last few years it’s even enjoyed a resurgence as music lovers turn to its rich, tactile qualities.
 The kind you just don’t get from music streaming, in other words.

 Why you can trust Tom's Guide Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.